kasbench/globeco-order-generation-service/original-documentation/business-requirements.md

 9. For each $i$, create a driftDTO.
 The securityId is the securityId of $s_i$.
 The original quantity is the original value of $u_i$.
 The adjusted quantity is $u_i^{'}$.
 The target, highDrift, and lowDrift come from the associated model for position $s_i$.
 The field actual is calculated as $(u^{'} \cdot p)/MV$ and rounded to 4 decimal places.
 10. Create a RebalanceDTO with the portfolioId, the list of TransactionDTO, and the list of DriftDTO.

+**Note**: Rebalances may be parallelized up to the number of available threads, unless configured differently.
+It should be possible to change configuration easily.

+**Note**: In this version of the service, Orders are not sent directly to the Order Service.
+They will be returned to the API caller (generally a UI) which will decide what to do.